 Surgical scar revision can change the width of a scar, raise a depressed scar or lower an elevated scar.
 Scar revision improves the appearance of a scar leaving another –less visible – scar in its place.
 A red scar will usually fade to a white line over a period of six to eighteen months.

 Every scar is different dependant on the part of the body and quality of the skin as well as the cause of the scar, for example, a cut or a burn.
-Each scar requires an individual approach, and a consultation with Prof. Kirwan will determine the most appropriate way get the best result.
+Each scar requires an individual approach, and a consultation with Dr. Kirwan will determine the most appropriate way get the best result.

 Many methods of scar revision can be done in the office using local anesthesia alone.
 More extensive scars may require a general anesthetic and out-patient surgery at the hospital.
 Scar revisions of Caesarean Section scars can be combined with a tummy-tuck.
 Breast scars may be removed as part of a breast reduction or a breast lift.